adoptium/containers/ADDING_DISTROS.md

 ### 3.4 Compatibility Testing

+The Adoptium project must have access to sufficient quantity of testing resources matching the proposed distribution to enable.
 New distributions must pass a predefined set of compatibility tests to confirm that existing functionalities are not adversely affected.

 ### 3.5 Official Base Images

-Because Eclipse Temurin images are published as [official images](https://docs.docker.com/trusted-content/official-images/), there are restrictions as to which base images we can depend on.
+Because Eclipse Temurin images are published as [official images](https://docs.docker.com/trusted-content/official-images/) in collaboration with Docker, there are restrictions as to which base images can be supported.

 ### 3.5 Encouraging Flexible Deployment via Docker